TheMrCerebro/ALIENbit/README.md

 - F4 - Full screen/Window mode

 ## Troubleshooting
-Is there a problem?
-Contact me if there is a problem or doubt.
+Is there a problem?</br>
+Contact me if there is a problem or doubt.</br>
 I appreciate the bug reports and comments.